I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 - Heavy downpours make game viewing difficult

-- Warm temperatures and high humidity
+- Uncomfortably warm temperatures and high humidity

 - More mosquitos and higher risk of malaria